The First-Ever Hudson Valley Music Summit Sparks Insight and Collaboration Among Music Industry Professionals

-This conference is a full-day event for music professionals to share insights, strategies, and experiences on how to create music and share it with fans.
+The conference was a full-day event for music professionals to share up-to-date insights on how to create music and connect with fans.

 From left to right: Laurent Masset, owner, Le Plan Recordings; Frank Woodworth, founder, Glacial Wave Music; Gandhar Savur, partner, Savur Threadgold LLP; Moderator: Cherie Hu, freelance journalist, Billboard, Forbes

 Photos Provided by Dave Hoffman